zhongfu/tp/docs/UserGuide.md

 ### Edit an employee’s information : `edit`
 Edit the information of an existing employee.
 Use this in the event that an employee's details change.

+Rate updates will only take effect with jobs that are pending completion; payout amounts for already-completed jobs will not change.

 Format: `edit PERSON_INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [r/RATE] [t/TAG]...​`

 Example: `edit 2 p/62353535` edits the second person's phone number to 62353535